FIWARE/tutorials.NGSI-LD/docs/context-providers.md

 #### Response:

-Since no registrations have been created yet, the equivalent request on the **FMIS system context broker** initially returns no data
+Since no registrations have been created yet, the equivalent request on the **FMIS System context broker** initially returns no data

 ```json